 The project elegantly socializes archaeology in an urban environment.
 The basilica display will showcase the two layers of the fabulous mosaics and parts of its original architecture in keeping with the principle of maximum authenticity.
 Its space will be appropriate for temporary exhibitions and cultural events, similar to Plovdiv’s Small Basilica project already completed by America for Bulgaria Foundation and Plovdiv Municipality.

 The Bishop’s Basilica will be accessible to pedestrians and bicycle riders.
 It will provide areas for organized tourist groups and recreational activities for children.
 Green buffer zones will reduce noise pollution from nearby streets.

 The ancient basilica will enrich the visual and functional environment of the modern city and will soon become a favored location for both its citizens and visitors.

 PUBLIC SUPPORT AND VOLUNTEERS

-The conservation, restoration, display and protective cover project is one of the most important initiatives of Plovdiv Municipality as the city prepares to be European Capital of Culture in 2019.
-To complete the Bishop’s Basilica, the municipality has concluded agreements with the Ministry of Culture and America for Bulgaria Foundation.
+The conservation, restoration, display and protective cover project was one of the most important initiatives of Plovdiv Municipality as European Capital of Culture in 2019.
+To complete the Bishop’s Basilica, the municipality concluded agreements with the Ministry of Culture and America for Bulgaria Foundation.

 Restoration of the Bishop’s Basilica of Philippopolis is supported not just by the state institutions and agencies but also by the local community and businesses.
 The archaeological excavations in 2016-2017 were aided by more than 450 volunteers.
 They included school students and lawyers, journalists and engineers, architects and builders, tourist guides and NGO representatives, judges and prosecutors, classical musicians and writers, members of the diplomatic corps, Bulgarians and citizens from all over.